quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Avoiding Head-of-Line Blocking in HTTP/QUIC {#overview-hol-avoidance}

-In the example above, the second stream contained a reference to data which might not yet have been processed by the recipient.
+In the example above, the header block on the second stream contained a reference to data which might not yet have been processed by the recipient.
 Such references are called "vulnerable," because the loss of a different packet can keep the reference from being usable.

 The decoder can signal that it is willing to process vulnerable references by setting SETTINGS_BLOCKING_HEADER_REFERENCES to a non-zero value.
 In this case,